fizal619/menu-board/README.md

 - And of course attach it to a git repository now, just to be safe!

 -  Now outline what react components you need to make in order to display a menu of various entrees with prices.
+So it’d be like, the App > MessageList > Messages exercise, but App > Menu > Item instead.
 You can put that in your Readme, or in a comment on `App.jsx`.

 -  Your menu is going to need a bit of elbow grease to get it working.
 You need to pass the following array as a **prop** of Menu from the state in `App.jsx`.